Ladeside Nursery Class

 We believe that Parents/Carers are the child’s first and most significant teachers and can provide information about their child’s interests, enthusiasms and attitudes as well as about what they know and can do.
 This is information on which we, at Nursery, can build.

-Your knowledge of your child is very valuable to us and we will welcome contributions from home to the Early Years Profiles.
+Your knowledge of your child is very valuable to us and we will welcome contributions from home to the Early Years Online Journals.
 Within the first term at Nursery you will be invited to come along for a short meeting with the Nursery staff.

 The Nursery Curriculum